Rethinking Gaussian Trajectory Predictors: Calibrated Uncertainty for Safe Planning: INTRODUCTION

 \section{INTRODUCTION}

-Trajectory prediction is a core challenge for interactive robots and autonomous systems \cite{rudenko2020human}.
-The importance of trajectory prediction becomes evident in the context of safe autonomous navigation in crowded spaces.
+Trajectory prediction is a core challenge for interactive autonomous systems \cite{rudenko2020human}.
+The importance of trajectory prediction is evident in the context of safe autonomous crowd navigation.
 When endowed with informative trajectory predictors, downstream planners can effectively maneuver through pedestrian crowds while avoiding collisions.

 Previously, researchers focused on deterministic models, which predict a single most-likely future trajectory represented as a sequence of points.
 However, the need for more realistic motion forecasting drew attention to the probabilistic and multi-modal nature of pedestrian behavior.
-As a result, later works utilized generative and probabilistic formulations, such as bivariate Gaussian models and Gaussian Mixture Models (GMMs) which enable generation of multiple plausible future trajectories through sampling~\cite{alahi2016social,Mohamed2020SocialSTGCNNASA, chen2025dstigcn, lv2023skgacn, li2025pedestrian, chen2024imgcn, sighencea2023d, chen2024stigcn}.Such predictors facilitate uncertainty-aware planning by providing multiple future trajectories and associated probabilities.
+As a result, later works utilized generative and probabilistic formulations, such as bivariate Gaussian models and Gaussian Mixture Models (GMMs) which enable generation of multiple plausible future trajectories through sampling~\cite{alahi2016social,Mohamed2020SocialSTGCNNASA, chen2025dstigcn, lv2023skgacn, li2025pedestrian, chen2024imgcn, sighencea2023d, chen2024stigcn}.
+Such predictors facilitate uncertainty-aware planning by providing multiple future trajectories and associated probabilities.

 As a common practice in the trajectory prediction literature, the assessment of whether a predictor outperforms others and consequently is favorable for integration with a planner is often based only on point-wise accuracy metrics such as Average Displacement Error (ADE) and Final Displacement Error (FDE), or their Best-of-N (BoN) variants for multi-modal probabilistic models~\cite{pellegrini2009you, le2024social, huang2025interaction}.
 However, a trajectory predictor that excels only under these metrics provides little insight into the overall quality and structure of the predicted distribution.
-Since the predicted distribution itself encodes uncertainty for the planner, neglecting its structure collapses probabilistic forecasting into single-trajectory selection, undermining the reliability and calibration required for safe uncertainty-aware planning in real-world scenarios.
+Since the predicted distribution itself encodes uncertainty for the planner, neglecting its structure collapses probabilistic forecasting into single-trajectory selection.
+This undermines the reliability required for safe uncertainty-aware planning in real-world scenarios.

 Recognizing these limitations, recent works \cite{mohamed2022social, golchoubian2024uncertainty} have highlighted the importance of ensuring the statistical validity of probabilistic trajectory predictors, particularly for bivariate Gaussian models, which are among the most widely used representations in trajectory prediction~\cite{alahi2016social, chen2025dstigcn, sighencea2023d, chen2024stigcn, Mohamed2020SocialSTGCNNASA, lv2023skgacn, li2025pedestrian, chen2024imgcn }.
 They suggest that rather than focusing solely on point-wise accuracy, when developing a bivariate Gaussian model, one should care about a fundamental property of a bivariate Gaussian distributions~\cite{mohamed2022social, golchoubian2024uncertainty}: the squared Mahalanobis distance between the predicted mean and the true future position at a given confidence level follows a Chi-squared distribution with two degrees of freedom~\cite{erten2020combination}.
 Since the confidence levels of the predicted distribution inform the planner about regions that are likely to contain the true future position, ensuring the validity of these predictions when developing a trajectory predictor is vital.
 To the best of our knowledge most State-Of-The-Art (SOTA) Gaussian trajectory predictors lack an evaluation of the predicted confidence levels, which raises the question of whether the predicted uncertainty is reliable.